How to draw with your Silhouette Cameo

-TIP: If you loose your Popsicle stick, you can use a U.S. nickle in a pinch!
+TIP: If you loose your Popsicle stick, you can use a U.S. nickel in a pinch!

 I typed out the word “hello” in my Silhouette Cameo Studio software.
 I created a box in the upper left hand corner of my work space that was the same size as my card front.
 Next I centered the text inside that box.
-(Click here to brush up on how to align things in Silhouette Studio).
 Before sketching, I welded my letters (learn how to weld here) and then deleted the outside box because I didn’t need it to be drawn out.

 Next I stuck my watercolor square to my cutting mat and loaded the mat.
 I didn’t change my pen settings, I left it on “blade” and then clicked “Send to Silhouette.”
 The Cameo then lightly drew out my letters (you may be able to see them faintly in the photo below):